fkztw/hor2vec/README.md

     - type in the input string
     - Press `Ctrl-D`
     - Get the output
-- Run Docker image use local file as input
+- Run Docker image and use local file as input
     - `docker run -it --rm -v $PWD:/srv/work m157q/hor2vec ${FILENAME}`
     - e.g., If you have a file `a` in your current directory:
         - `docker run -it --rm -v $PWD:/srv/work m157q/hor2vec a`